pykerl/elec_cap_planning/README.md

-elec_cap_planning
+Electricity Generation Unit Commitment Including Air Quality
 =================

-Electricity Capacity Planning Model including air quality for the state of Georgia.
+An electricity generation unit commitment model including air quality for the state of Georgia.
 The model is a mixed integer linear program (MIP), and was written in python using the gurobipy interface for the Gurobi solver.
-Currently in the very early stages of development.